-The Maid of the Mist, a Niagara Falls attraction for more than 150 years, takes riders past the American Falls into the basin of the Horseshoe Falls.
-Guests get close to the falls, and get drenched by the mist.
+The Maid of the Mist boat tour, a Niagara Falls attraction for more than 150 years, takes riders past the American Falls into the basin of the Horseshoe Falls.
+Guests on the Maid of the Mist tour get close to the falls ensuring the mist will drench them.
 They hear and feel the sheer power of the falling water — something not to miss!
 In all, from ticketing to completion, this attraction takes a little less than one hour.

 Our Maid of the Mist Experience

 The Maid of the Mist boat tours to the base of Niagara Falls are a “must do” for almost everyone who visits Niagara Falls USA.
 My daughter, Ellie, was more excited about this than any other activity on our Niagara Falls vacation.

 The night before our ride, as I tucked Ellie into her bed at The Giacomo Hotel, she grinned.
 “Tomorrow we ride in Niagara Falls, Mommy.”

 Ohhhh, I hoped it would live up to her expectations.

 After breakfast the next morning, we walked from the hotel to the Maid of the Mist — and easy .5 mile stroll through Niagara Falls State Park to the ticket window.
 We got our tickets and walked up the ramp to the ride’s access elevator.
 Ellie’s eyes grew large as she got her first up-close site of the falls.
 Her grin grew large.